JonathanGrossmanITC/first_steps_08_custom_functions/README.md

 Welcome to the eighth lesson!
 In this lesson, you learn how to write your own functions.
 Functions are blocks of code that perform one or more tasks.
 They're critical for adding functionality to your webpages.
 You will study the syntax of how to write a function and learn how functions work.
 Then, you will see several examples of how you can use functions to enhance your projects.

 The purpose of showing you examples of how you can use functions is because many different types of situations require you to use a function, and not in all situations are you going to use functions in the same way.
-For instance, you can use a function do perform a tasks and `return` a value.
-Or, instead of returning a value, you may want the function to manipulate the DOM, update a database or perform some other tasks without returning a value.
+For instance, you can use a function to perform a task and `return` a value.
+Or, instead of returning a value, you may want the function to manipulate the DOM, update a database, or perform some other tasks without returning a value.

 Plus, while practicing writing functions, you can weave together what you learned in previous chapters.
 For instance, you can write functions containing conditional statements, operators, and expressions.
 In addition, in your functions, you can get elements by the `id`, tag type, and `class` and do other DOM manipulations.